Books N’ Banter Book Club 2023

-Meetings will be held on the fourth Tuesday of the month at 7:00pm.
+Meetings will be held on the fourth Tuesday of the month at 7:00pm in the Friends Program Room.
 Scroll down to see upcoming meetings and books.

 BYOB - Bring Your Own Book!